huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 **Service desk**

 We have Service Desk for the most common orders.
-This is the quickest way

- but if none of these fit, you can reach us in your lab channel on Slack or place a general request [here](/do-science/service-desk/#general-service-request)
+This is the quickest way, but if none of these fit you can reach us in your lab channel on Slack or place a general request [here](/do-science/service-desk/#general-service-request)